Ricardoran/GazeTrack/README.md

 4. Build and run the app on your device
 ## Usage

-### Eye Tracking Lab (Method Comparison)
+### Gaze Track Lab (Method Comparison)
-1. Launch the app and select "Eye Tracking Lab"
+1. Launch the app and select "Gaze Track Lab"
 2. Toggle the grid overlay to show 28-zone reference grid (A-Z, #, @)
 3. Click the method switch button to cycle between three tracking approaches:
    - **Dual Eyes + HitTest** (Orange gaze point)